 Today’s Warrant Clause doctrine differs from the historical understanding in some important respects.
 That doctrine can be divided into two parts.
 The first deals with the conditions of a valid warrant.
 The second deals with when warrants are required.

-The conditions of a valid warrant are straightforward: with two qualifications, Warrant Clause doctrine tracks the Fourth Amendment language concerns probable cause.
+One important qualification to the Fourth Amendment language concerns probable cause.
 The Supreme Court has approved warrants not based on probable cause in some regulatory settings.
 Thus, in Camara v.
 Municipal Court (1967), housing inspectors were allowed to use what the Court called “administrative warrants”—orders authorizing the random selection of some buildings for code inspection.
 Such administrative warrants are sometimes used, as in Camara, to enforce building and fire codes, but not for much else.

 There is a slightly more elaborate way to put the point.
 Until recently the Supreme Court said that warrants were required for all searches and seizures, save those that fell within some exception to that requirement.
 The classic statement of this rule, and the classic defense of a broad warrant requirement, was penned by Justice Robert H. Jackson in Johnson v.
 United States (1948).
 Today, the Court uses different language, emphasizing not the second half of the Fourth Amendment’s text, but the first (the ban on “unreasonable searches and seizures”).
 See Indianapolis v.
 Edmond (2000).
 Notwithstanding this change in legal rhetoric, the old categories, a warrant requirement with a list of exceptions, still exist.
 The scope of the requirement is defined by the many exceptions to it.
 The major ones are these:

-2. Arrests outside the home.
+- Arrests outside the home.
 The police must have probable cause to justify the arrest, but they need not have a warrant.